sourcegraph/handbook/content/departments/people-talent/onboarding/index.md

 ### What will success look like

 We want everyone to feel certain and comfortable with where they are at currently, what's expected of them, and what's next.
-In the following section details what success looks like within the first year for various roles.
+The following section details what success looks like within the first year for various roles.

 #### Recruitment Operations Specialist (level 2)